Catherine Y. Spong, M.D.

 As Deputy Director, Dr. Spong will assist the Director in overseeing the Institute’s programs supporting research on child development, developmental biology, nutrition, AIDS/HIV, intellectual and developmental disabilities, population issues, reproductive biology, contraception, pregnancy, and medical rehabilitation.

 Dr. Spong received B.A.s in biology and chemistry and then her M.D. from the University of Missouri–Kansas City in 1991.
-She was chief resident in obstetrics and gynecology at the Harbor–UCLA Center and completed She completed residency in obstetrics and gynecology at Harbor-UCLA Medical Center and subspecialty training in maternal-fetal medicine at Georgetown University and the NIH prior to joining the NICHD.
+She was chief resident in obstetrics and gynecology at the Harbor–UCLA Center and completed her residency in obstetrics and gynecology at Harbor-UCLA Medical Center and subspecialty training in maternal-fetal medicine at Georgetown University and the NIH prior to joining the NICHD.

 In 1995, Dr. Spong became a member of the NICHD Division of Intramural Research (DIR) and led the Unit on Perinatal and Developmental Neurobiology within the DIR from 2004 to 2013.
 She joined the NICHD’s Pregnancy and Perinatology Branch in January 2000 and was appointed Branch chief in 2001.